matje/draft-obsolete-dlv/draft-mekking-dnsop-obsolete-dlv.md

 In addition, not every validator actually implements DLV (only BIND 9 and Unbound) so even if an entity can use DLV to set up an alternate path to its trust anchor, its effect is limited.
-Furthermore, there was one well-known DLV registry (dlv.isc.org) and that has been deprecated (replaced with an empty zone) on September 30, 2017.
+Furthermore, there was one well-known DLV registry (dlv.isc.org) and that has been deprecated (replaced with a signed empty zone) on September 30, 2017.
 With the absence of a well-known DLV registry service it is unlikely that there is a real benefit for the protocol on the Internet nowadays.

 One other possible reason to keep DLV is to distribute trust anchors for private enterprises.
 However it was never the intention for DLV to be used